 Closed weave cloth, fabric or canvas hammocks are the most common alternatives to open weave Mexican net hammocks.
-The majority of the cloth or fabric hammocks available today are from Brazil and are made using a semi-automated process on a hand-operated loom.
-Whilst we identify with our Brazilian compadres when it comes to the need for more investment in local co-operative development projects, it would not be fair to realistically compare the quality of the end product or the conditions under which the hammocks have been manufactured.
+The majority of the cloth or fabric hammocks available today are from Brazil and are manufactured using a semi-automated process on a hand-operated loom.
+Whilst we identify with our Brazilian compadres when it comes to the need for more investment in local co-operative development projects, it would not be fair to realistically compare the quality of the end product or the conditions under which the hammocks have been made.

 Cloth, fabric and canvas hammocks just do not have the same degree of stretch as Mexican net hammocks.
 The structure of the material with which they are made limits their ability to mould to the shape of the occupants body.
 There is no "give" in the hammock and the result is relatively constictive.

 In short: There is no comparison when it comes to comfort.
 Mexican net hammocks win hands down over cloth, fabric and canvas hammocks.

 Spreader bar hammocks incorporate a rigid bar at each end of the hammock body to space out the connecting arm ends.
 This is a classic example of modifications being made to a thoroughly tried and tested design in order to attract consumers who may not have the space needed to accomodate a real hammock.